 Verplanck, a town renowned for its role in the Revolutionary War—it was where George Washington’s army crossed the Hudson River on its march to Yorktown in 1781—is also notable for its multigenerational legacy of brickmaking.
 In the 1840s, John Henry—who bought much of the town’s land from its settling families, the Dutch-American Van Cortlandts and Verplancks—opened the first brickyards in the town, just north of the Steamboat Dock.
 By 1884, there were 10 separate brickyards operating in Verplanck, employing approximately 420 men, most of them recent Irish immigrants.
 The brickmaking season lasted approximately 150 days per year, and the combined output of Verplanck’s brickyards was approximately 60 million bricks per year—making the town one of the major capitals of brickmaking in Gilded Age America.
 Evidence of this inheritance is to be found throughout Verplanck—in many of the classic Greek Revival homes and rowhouses that line its streets, and, especially, in the main “School” building (the exhibition and performance space) of KinoSaito.

-KinoSaito will open its doors in Spring 2018 and remain open seasonally, and out of season by appointment.
+KinoSaito will open its doors in 2019 and remain open seasonally, and out of season by appointment.

 Mikiko Ino, President

 Kristin Larkin Logerfo